rtCamp/edit-flow-slack-integration/README.md

 ## Installation ##

-Automatic Installation

-1. Log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
-2. In the search field type “Edit Flow Slack Integration” and click Search Plugins.
-From the search results, pick "Edit Flow Slack Integration" and click Install Now.
-Wordpress will ask you to confirm to complete the installation.

-Manual Installation

 1. Extract the zip file.
 2. Upload them to `/wp-content/plugins/` directory on your WordPress installation.
 3. Then activate the Plugin from Plugins page.